sunaku/glove80-keymaps/README.md

 [Ubuntu in WSL]: https://ubuntu.com/desktop/wsl

-#### Unicode/Emoji characters
+#### World and Emoji characters

-You can customize the preset characters in the Emoji and World layers by editing their respective YAML source files in this repository.
+You can customize the predefined characters in the Emoji and World layers by editing their respective YAML source files in this repository.
 Afterwards, run the `rake` command and then copy the new `keymap.dtsi` contents back into the "Custom Defined Behaviors" text box in the Layout Editor for your keymap.